pantry/pantry.github.io/core/extending.md

 # Extending Pantry

 Adding functionality to Pantry via plugins starts with Commands.
 Commands can be configured to run on the Server or on Clients, but not both.
-Commands have full access to almost the entire Pantry system and as such are very powerful tools, yet built on some simple building blocks, to ensure simple Commands are easy to write, and complicated ones are possible.
+Commands have full access to almost the entire Pantry system and as such are very powerful tools, yet built on simple building blocks.
+This ensures simple Commands are easy to write, and complicated ones are possible.

 ## Writing a Command

 All Commands must adhere to the following rules:

 * A Command must be a `Pantry::Command`
-* A Command must implement `#perform`
+* A Command must implement `#perform(message)`
-* A Command may implement `#prepare_message`
+* A Command may implement `#prepare_message(options)`
-* A Command may implement `#receive_response`
+* A Command may implement `#receive_response(response)`
 * A Command may define a `command` block for [CLI](/cli.html) support
 * The Command must be registered with Pantry as a Client or Server command